roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Nodes/Remove a node.md

     -   Only Pay-As-You-Go ECS instances can be released.
     -   A Subscription ECS instance will be released automatically when it expires.
-    -   Before an ECS instance expires, you can:
-        -   Release the ECS instance and apply for a refund.
-        -   Change its billing method to Pay-As-You-Go and then release the ECS instance.
     -   If you do not select the **Release ECS at the Same Time** check box, the ECS instance in which the node resides will continue to be charged.
 6. Click **OK**.